KeltonMVP/rules/docs/wiki-info/factions/paramedics.en.md

 This command shows you all corpses generated on the map.

+### /beacon
+With this command you will be able to activate or deactivate the sirens of department cars when they are not working by pressing the **H** key.

 ### /ftalkpower

 Through this command, a member with rank 5+ can disable faction chat for members with a rank lower than the one chosen by them.